Dragonflies on Amager

 Amager is a flat island with the highest point being 8 meters above sea level [St. Magleby].
 The soil is fertile and rich and in historic time it used to provide meat and vegetables for the nearby capital.
 During World War Two a land-claiming project was initiated to let the shallow waters and smaller sandy islands west of Amager become a permanent part of the island.
 This is the area known as Kalvebod Fælled.
 For many years it was under military control, but in the 80'ies it was opened to the public and is now presenting the larger part of what is recently being known as Naturpark Amager.
 The only real forest on the island, Kongelunden, was established during the first half of the 19th century, and a hundred years later Copenhagen airport was created now occupying a large part of the island and Tårnby Municipality.

 As can be seen on the map below, almost all the relevant areas to look for dragonflies, are found along the western perimeter of the island.
 Urbanization has taken a large toll on free land on the island, and it is therefore only the specifically protected areas that have gone free.
-A few localities in the center of the island have proven suitable for breeding species (marked with an orange border).
+A few localities in the center of the island have proven suitable for breeding species (marked with a red border).
 There are few other fresh-water ponds and ditches around on the island that might house breeding species, but in small numbers then and not something I've managed to clarify.
 Lastly: With a growing awareness about the need to protect nature, it might be that many private house-owners have invested in garden pools to help boost the local bio diversity.
 With many single-family properties, especially in Tårnby and Dragør, such micro-habitats could potentially make a significant contribution to suited localities for some of the generalists less fuzzy about requirements to the aquatic environment.

 Amager Fælled